MargYeh/Open-Capstone/Final Deployment/README.md

 # Final Working Project for Deployment on Azure Blob and Azure Databricks
 This project is a simple ETL setup that is designed to be deployed on the Azure cloud system.
-It gathers data from the American Community Survey 5-Year Data (2009-2022) on an automatic schedule, cleans and combines it, and then uploads the finished clean result as parquets and csv files to an Azure Blob for further analysis (Using Tableau Public or other methods).
+It gathers data from the American Community Survey 5-Year Data (2009-2022) on an automatic schedule, cleans and combines it, and then uploads the finished clean result as parquets and csv files to an Azure Blob Storage for further analysis (Using Tableau Public or other methods).

 ## Setup Instructions